xonai-computing/xonai-dashboard/docs/checks.md

 ```

 ## Grafana Data Source Checks
-Our installation script automatically configures two Grafana data sources whose connections can be tested in the UI: The detail pages for the Prometheus and JSON plugins can be opened in
+The installation script automatically configures two Grafana data sources whose connections can be tested in the UI: The detail pages for the Prometheus and JSON plugins can be opened in
 the data sources window (`$UI_IP4_DNS:3000/connections/datasources`).
 After clicking on the "Save & test" buttons at the bottom of the respective detail pages, green check marks should occur.
 Error messages
 would indicate that the database or xonai_grafana daemons are not running or that their Grafana connections are misconfigured.